Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling: Abstract

 \section{Abstract}

 \textbf{Altermagnetism, a recently identified magnetic phase that combines vanishing net magnetization with momentum-dependent spin splitting, challenges the conventional dichotomy between ferromagnets and antiferromagnets.
-While several candidate materials have been proposed, direct experimental evidence linking crystal symmetry, electronic structure and d-wave spin polarization remains scarce.
+While several candidate materials have been proposed, microscopic experimental evidence linking crystal symmetry, electronic structure and d-wave spin polarization remains scarce.
 Here we report the visualization of a metallic d-wave altermagnet in \KV.
-Through spin-selective scanning tunneling microscopy powered by a topological insulator tip, we uncover symmetry-protected momentum-dependent spin splitting that follows a characteristic $d$-wave form factor.
-Our results establish \KV\ as a tunable platform to study the interplay between spin–valley locking, Fermi-surface instability and unconventional magnetism, and open a pathway toward symmetry-engineered spintronics without net magnetization.}
+Through spin-selective scanning tunneling microscopy powered by a topological insulator tip, we resolve temperature-dependent phase shift of Friedel oscillations and bias-dependent quasiparticle-interference between $q_x$ and $q_y$ directions.
+The W-tip controls instead show mostly in-phase oscillations and a non-sign-reversing QPI anisotropy.
+Together with numerical simulations, these observations support momentum-dependent spin polarization that follows a characteristic $d$-wave form factor.
+Our results establish \KV\ as a material platform to study the interplay between spin-valley locking, Fermi-surface instability and unconventional magnetism, and highlight spin-selective tunneling as a local probe of compensated magnetic spin textures.}